Remote / Work-from-Home Position: Rolling Start Dates, Full-time over Summer 2021, 3-4 Month Commitment, Unpaid Internship

-This internship is the first of a three-part series of training for business consulting that leads to definite positive impact for charities that interest you and even potential employment with Bashpole Software.
+This internship is the second of a three-part series of training for business consulting that leads to definite positive impact for charities that interest you and even potential employment with Bashpole Software.

 For internships, a “season” means one of summer, fall/winter, or winter/spring.
 It varies depending on the timeline (semesters/trimesters/quarters) your college follows, and internship begin and end dates vary likewise.
 Generally, a full-time internship lasts for at least 3 months, and a part-time internship lasts for at least 5 months, no matter the season.

-- Season 3: Management of People and Services
+- Marketing Consulting Internship Season 3: Team Management

 People can apply to skip Season 1 if they have an exceptional background and experience already.
 Interns wanting to move to Season 3 must have done a Season 2 internship in advance.

 Note: do not apply for more than one internship position at a time.
 Pick the one that interests you the most, apply for it, and then if you are invited for an interview, mention your interest in the other positions at that time.

 A Unique and Valuable Experience: Your name can be on authored projects that have the potential to be published to hundreds of thousands of nonprofit executives.
 This means a chance to be publicly and professionally recognized for your contributions.